-J. Christopher Giancarlo Mr. Giancarlo concurrently serves as Senior Counsel of Willkie Farr & Gallagher LLP, Independent Director of the American Financial Exchange, has served as its Chairman and CEO for many years.
-His past positions included key positions in Hong Kong financial circles such as the Hong Kong Stock Exchange and Securities and Futures Commission, Hong Kong.
-Such achievements and related insights have been evaluated highly both within and outside of the Company.
-The Company believes that he will continue to apply his extensive experience and high degree of expertise and independence to perform a full role as an outside director in determining important managerial matters and overseeing the business execution of the Company. <reason as="" designation="" director="" for="" independent=""> Mr. Chu satisfies the Independence Criteria for Outside Directors established by the Company.
-He is not considered to be in any situation where the degree of independence required by the Exchanges would be called in doubt, and hence he is unlikely to have conflicts of interest with general investors, and has been designated as an Independent Director. <reason appointment="" as="" director="" for="" outside=""> Mr. Giancarlo is well-versed in finance-related legal systems/regulations and</reason></reason> Principal of Digital Dollar Project, Independent Director of Nomura Securities International, Inc., and Independent Director of Nomura Global Financial Products Inc., etc. advanced technologies such as blockchain, and including the holding in the past of positions such as Executive Vice President of GFI Group Inc., a U.S. securities brokerage company, and Chairman of the U.S. Commodity Futures Trading Commission, such achievements and related insights have been evaluated highly both within and outside of the Company.
-The Company believes that he will continue to apply his extensive experience and high degree of expertise and independence to perform a full role as an outside director in determining important managerial matters and overseeing the business execution of the Company. <reason as="" designation="" director="" for="" independent=""> Mr. Giancarlo satisfies the Independence Criteria for Outside Directors established by the Company.
-He is not considered to be in any situation where the degree of independence required by the Exchanges would be called in doubt, and hence he is unlikely to have conflicts of interest with general investors, and has been designated as an Independent Director.</reason>
+111 11 11 1 1 1 1 1 1

+would be called in doubt, and hence he is

+unlikely to have conflicts of interest with

+general investors, and has been

+designated as an Independent Director.

+J. ✓ None <reason appointment="" as="" for="" outside<="" td=""></reason>

+Christopher Director>

+Giancarlo Mr. Giancarlo is well-versed in finance-

+related legal systems/regulations and

+advanced technologies such as

+blockchain, and including the holding in

+the past of positions such as Executive

+Vice President of GFI Group Inc., a U.S.

+securities brokerage company, and

+Chairman of the U.S. Commodity Futures

+Trading Commission, such achievements

+and related insights have been evaluated

+highly both within and outside of the

+Company.

+The Company believes that he will

+continue to apply his extensive

+experience and high degree of expertise

+and independence to perform a full role as

+an outside director in determining

+important managerial matters and

+overseeing the business execution of the

+Company.

+<reason as="" designation="" for="" independent<="" td=""></reason>

+Director>

+Mr. Giancarlo satisfies the Independence

+Criteria for Outside Directors established

+by the Company.
+He is not considered to

+be in any situation where the degree of

+independence required by the Exchanges

+would be called in doubt, and hence he is

+unlikely to have conflicts of interest with

+general investors, and has been

+designated as an Independent Director.

+Patricia V None Reason for appointment as Outside

+Mosser None Director>

+IVIOSSEI

+Ms. Mosser has many years of experience

+as an economist and central banker.
+In

+addition to her current position of Senior

+Research Scholar and Director of Central

+Banking at Columbia's School of

+International and Public Affairs, she has

+held past positions such as Deputy

+Director of the Office of Financial

+Research at U.S. Treasury Department

+and Senior Vice President of the FRBNY.

+Such achievements and related insights

+have been evaluated highly both within

+and outside of the Company.

+The Company believes that she will

+continue to apply her extensive

+experience and high degree of expertise

+and independence to perform a full role as

+an outside director in determining

+important managerial matters and

+overseeing the business execution of the

+Company.